mstocco/mariostoc.co/content/traininglog/20210207-ironman2021-29weeksout.md

 I felt ok with the change to 50m lengths too, though the 2x100m kick near the end of the workout bordered on torturous given [yesterday's run](javascript:flick('sun');).

+---
+**15 Minute Full Body Mobility Routine**
+My neck is super crunchy and stiff on the sides.

 <!---->
 ## TUESDAY FEB 09